jimdigriz/debian-mssp4/README.md

      * `grub-mkstandalone` simply puts all the modules in a memdisk, so you still get the same problem
      * building in *all* modules does not work as there is a module (no idea which, let me know if you work it out!) that stops GRUB detecting anything except for procfs
      * it is really difficult to get a definitive list of what modules you need, it is a bit trial and error, plus you may want extras like `cat`, `lspci`, etc
-     * everytime the grub package updates, you *should* rebuild the image and re-enroll it
+     * every time the grub package updates, you *should* rebuild the image and re-enroll it

 Start off by going into GRUB, and before Linux boots, go to the command line (pressing 'c').
 On the command line, type `lsmod` and note down the modules loaded, now go back to booting into Linux.